The Good Works of WDO, USA and its Sister Organization, WDO, e.V.

 Whitman Walker Health Clinic

 While the daily work of our physician-musicians focuses on healing one patient at a time, as an orchestra we promote the conviction that neither national borders nor political or economic interests should limit access to basic healthcare.
-Your support of the 2017 Annual Fund makes this conviction a reality.
+Your support of our upcoming sessions makes this conviction a reality.

 Sheyna Burt, President